qe/lichess/README.rst

     **This project is still in Pre-Alpha.
 As a result, it is still unstable and not all features have been implemented.**

+Click `here <https://lichess.readthedocs.io>`_ for the full documentation for this package.

 |

 Install